-A four-year technical bachelor's degree from an Accreditation Board for Engineering and Technology (ABET) school, one official transcript from the undergraduate college attended, General Test of the Graduate Record Examination (GRE), and Test of English as a Foreign Language (TOEFL) for international applicants.
+A four-year technical bachelor's degree from an ABET accredited program, one official transcript from the undergraduate college attended, General Test of the Graduate Record Examination (GRE), and Test of English as a Foreign Language (TOEFL) for international applicants.
 There are exceptions, however.
 The Software Engineering master's degree program would also require the Computer Science GRE Subject Test if the applicant does not have a computer science or computer engineering background.
 If this proves problematic, you may wish to consider applying to the M.S. in Computer Engineering, which does not have such a requirement and does have an emphasis in software engineering.
-The Engineering Management and Leadership master's degree also does not require the GRE, and the Computer Engineering Department is receptive in accepting qualified master's degree candidates who have a non-technical four-year bachelor's degree and have taken one year of calculus.
+The Engineering Management and Leadership master's degree also does not require the GRE, and the Computer Engineering Department is receptive in accepting qualified master's degree candidates who have a non-ABET accredited relevant four-year bachelor's degree and have taken one year of calculus.
 Students who would like to request a GRE waiver will need to complete a GRE Waiver Request Form.
 For more details and admissions exceptions, please visit our Admissions Required Documents.

 I've heard you can earn an undergraduate degree and a graduate degree from Santa Clara in five years.
 How does that work?

 Yes, we do offer such a program, but it is only available to current Santa Clara University undergraduate students.
 Students first complete their undergraduate degrees.
 They then start taking graduate level courses as early as in the spring of their junior year and complete a master's degree in only one year, as opposed to two.
 Students in the Five-Year Program are also exempted from the application fees and taking the GRE.
 Having both a BS and MS degrees can be valuable when progressing in a professional career.

 How do I check the status of my application?

 You can send us an email, GradEngineer@scu.edu, or call at (408) 554-4313.